Protocol, Regulations and Customs for

 Wearing a family member’s medals is an HONOUR.
 Medals are the taonga* of a family’s military heritage that link ancestor Veterans to their descendants of the present.
 Wearing their medals is a visible reminder of that Veteran and an acknowledgement they are not forgotten.
 Not only are you acknowledging their military service (in war or other) but you also honour their memory and the sacrifices they made in the service of the State.

 Any family member may wear the medals of any other deceased member of their family.
 If a family Veteran is living, ONLY he or she can wear their full size or miniature medals.
-Duplicate sets of the Veteran’s medals are not permitted to be worn by any other person (including miniature medals and ribbon bars).
+Duplicate sets of the living Veteran’s medals are not permitted to be worn by any other person (including miniature medals and ribbon bars).

 Note: It might look cute or be a fun idea to have children wear the genuine or Replica medals of a living veteran but apart from devaluing the status of an honour/award which other Veterans have legitimately earned in service of the State, children wearing medals also disrespects their approving authority (Sovereign, Governor General or Prime Minister).
 Medals are not designed to be children’s play-things or dress-up decorations – accord them the respect they represent.